francinehouston/food-diaries-frontAPI/README.md

  ![Food Diary Logo](src/assets/images/FoodDiarylogo.png)

 ## About
 I created a food diary app based off the information from FitBit.
 I also was inspired food diary mobile app from the App store that has a camera that can take photos of the food and add notes.
+Also I create this app, because I deal with an autoimmune disease called lupus.

 ## Getting started